Michael Ahearne: Early life and family

 Ahearne was born in Norwalk, California, raised in Albuquerque, New Mexico, and Springfield, Virginia, by his mother Germaine and father Daniel.
 He has two siblings, a brother named Douglas and a sister named Melissa.
 Married to his wife Jessica, he has two children, a daughter Molly and a son Jake.

 Athletics

-As a Pitcher at West Springfield High School in Springfield, VA, Ahearne was selected to both the Virginia All-State and Washington Post All-Met teams in 1984.
-At 18, the Montreal Expos signed Ahearne as a pitcher.
-In 1985, he was assigned to Jamestown of the New York–Penn League.
+As a Pitcher at West Springfield High School in Springfield, VA, Ahearne was selected to both the Virginia All-State and Washington Post All-Met teams.
+The Montreal Expos signed Ahearne as a pitcher in 1986.
+He was assigned to Jamestown of the New York–Penn League.
 Ahearne later competed in collegiate wrestling and college football at the Worcester Polytechnic Institute.
 As a wrestler, he was a four-time All-New England performer, with his best showing being the 1990–1991 academic year when he finished 3rd overall in his weight class.
 In the same 1990–1991 academic year, Ahearne was selected to be an NCAA Scholar All-American for his academic achievements as a student-athlete.